This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-After hearing about Freecycle on the news soon after it began in 2003, I signed up.
-UPDATE: I’ve now been a member for 8 years!
+After hearing about Freecycle on the news soon after it began in 2003, I immediately signed up.
+(I’ve now been a member for over 15 years.)

-It’s hard to believe that there are over 1,200 Freecycle members in my tiny little town alone.
+It’s hard to believe there are thousands of Freecycle members in my tiny little town alone.

-It’s a ton of fun giving others items they want/need for FREE.
+It’s a ton of fun giving others items they want (or need) for FREE!
 And it’s super exciting when you find that needle in the haystack and see something you really want on Freecycle for yourself.

-Basically, joining means that you are given access to the website which lists items that are either Wanted (being sought by others) or Offered (being given away by others).
+Basically, joining Freecycle means that you are given access to the Freecycle website — which lists items that are either Wanted (being sought by others) or Offered (being given away by others).

 You can post your “wanted items” or your “offered items” for FREE at any time.

-Check out some of the things Freecyclers have given and received!
+RELATED: See the types of things Freecyclers have given and received!

 Instead of keeping your eyes glued to the Freecycle website, you can also choose to receive individual e-mails (as items are posted) or daily e-mails (summarizing all of the new postings for that day).